 We understand how daunting shopping for outdoor gear and accessories can be.
 Luckily, we are here to help.

 Now that we’ve covered the key factors in the decision to buy a top-rated sleeping bag, we hope that we helped you get one step closer so making the smartest investment.
 Your safety is most important, and adventure awaits.

 Nemo Sonic Down Sleeping Bag

 Nemo’s Sonic Down Sleeping Bag is best suited to backpacking.
 At a medium weight of over two pounds, the down fill benefits and added features may not be worth the extra weight added to your pack.
 With practical features that will come in handy in a variety of landscapes and elements, the Sonic Down is a dependable sleeping bag that performs well against its direct competitors.
 The comfort rating is perfect for light winter hiking, yet anything colder than 15.6°F requires additional protection.
-At an approximate cost of $429.95 – $559.95, the Sonic Down is a worthwhile investment for anyone who takes sleeping outdoors seriously and needs a reliable sleep system for consistent use.
+Sonic Down is a worthwhile investment for anyone who takes sleeping outdoors seriously and needs a reliable sleep system for consistent use.